themanyone/FindAImage/README.md

 # FindAImage

-Using AI image descriptions to organize memes.
+Using AI image descriptions to organize the meme portfolio.

  * Simple utility.
 Search photos in browser.
  * Offline and private.
 Optionally use OpenAI or Google.